ickyicky/catgan/README.md

 ## Dataset

-For dataset catgan uses (github cat faces dataset)[https://github.com/fferlito/Cat-faces-dataset.git].
+For dataset catgan uses [github cat faces dataset](https://github.com/fferlito/Cat-faces-dataset.git).
 There are python scripts available for downloading and splitting the dataset into train and test sub datasets.
 To fetch and split dataset simply run:

 ```bash
 python3 -m catgan.dataset --download